sandeep9607/LazyDownload/README.md

 ### Manual Installing

-Put LaziImageLoading folder inside your project
+Put LazyImageLoading folder inside your project

 ## How to use